MicrosoftDocs/Advertising-docs/BingAds/reporting-service/audienceperformancereportcolumn.md

 ---
-title: AudiencePerformanceReportColumn Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: AudiencePerformanceReportColumn Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the attributes and performance statistics columns that you can include in the AudiencePerformanceReportRequest.
 ---
-# AudiencePerformanceReportColumn Value Set
+# AudiencePerformanceReportColumn Value Set - Reporting
 Defines the attributes and performance statistics columns that you can include in the [AudiencePerformanceReportRequest](../reporting-service/audienceperformancereportrequest.md).

 The attribute columns that you include in a report can affect how the statistics are aggregated.
 In other words the number of rows increase by a factor of the unique attributes.
 For more information, see [Columns that Group the Data](~/guides/reports.md#columnsdata).